swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 ## Compound Data Types: Lists, Dictionaries, Sets, Tuples, and Reading Files

-Python would be a farily useless language if it weren't for the compound data types.
+Python would be a fairly useless language if it weren't for the compound data types.
 The main two are lists and dictionaries, but I'll mention sets and tuples as well.
 I'll also go over reading text data from files.